ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ## Metamask configuration

-Before going to the next step, make sure you've added the subnet to metamask by following the same steps in the [`Deploying the subnet`](#deploying-the-subnet) section.
+Before going to the next step, make sure you've added the Subnet to metamask by following the same steps in the [`Deploying the Subnet`](#deploying-the-Subnet) section.
 This time you don't need to import the account as you're already using your own account.
 When adding the network, I've set the currency symbol to `LUCK`.

 ![Metamask account look](.github/images/metamask3.png)
 ## Metamask Gas configuration